-Sourcing fund for your business can be tougher than what you think of.
-If you are smart enough, you can minimize the risk of not getting fund by not doing certain things.
+Sourcing funds for your business can be tougher than what you think of.
+If you are smart enough, you can minimize the risk of not getting funds by not doing certain things.
 This article is about that only.
-In this article, we are going to look at things that you should not do when you are sourcing fund for your business.
+In this article, we are going to look at things that you should not do when you are sourcing funds for your business.

 It is very important to understand your course of action but it is also crucial to know about the things that you cannot do.
 Beginners often end up doing these mistakes and when they realize their mistakes, a lot of opportunities already go by.